azizinfosec-art/CredAudit/README.md

 ## License

-MIT â€” see `LICENSE` for full text.
+MIT — see `LICENSE` for full text.

 ## CI and Pre-Commit